Bounded Termination of Monotonicity-Constraint Transition Systems

-The \MCTS abstraction has, previous to our work only been used for proving termination \footnote{Concurrently to our work, it was also put to use in complexity analysis by Zuleger et al.~\cite{ZGSV-sas11}.} .
+The \MCTS abstraction has, previous to our work only been used for proving termination \footnote{Concurrently to our work, it was also put to use in complexity analysis by Zuleger et al.~\cite{ZGSV-sas11}; and the bounded termination problem was independently studied in~\cite{Bozzelli:2012}.} .
 Thus, our first contribution is to define the property of \emph{bounded termination} in this particular context.
 This may seem a trivial step, but introducing this definition was important as it expressed our realization that \emph{not for every terminating CTS can a complexity bound be obtained} (this will be shown precisely in Section~\ref{sec:prelim}).
-Hence, the class of bounded-terminating instances is a subset of the terminating ones.
-Now we can ask about the decidability and complexity of this set.
+Hence, the class of bounded-terminating instances is a strict subset of the terminating ones; which means that the PSPACE-completeness of the set of terminating programs does not mean that the bounded termination problem also has such complexity---not even that it is decidable.
 Our fundamental result is a proof that bounded termination is decidable.
-Moreover: we prove that it is PSPACE-complete.
-This is the same complexity as for termination; and indeed we re-use some techniques from the work on \MCTS termination in both the upper bound proof and the hardness proof.
+Moreover: we prove that it is PSPACE-complete, the same complexity as for termination; and indeed we re-use some techniques from the work on \MCTS termination in both the upper bound proof and the hardness proof.
 Unlike~\cite{AAGP:sas08,ADFG:2010,ZGSV-sas11}, we do not use ranking functions.

 An interesting consequence of our proofs was the discovery that bounded termination implies that the bound obtained \emph{is always polynomial} (in terms of the initial values).
 Note that this is an \emph{inherent} property---not an artifact of the analysis algorithm.